DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/24-Confidence-Intervals.md

 4. Use this distribution to obtain a range of feasible values (a confidence interval) for the parameter.
 (For example, if $\mu$ is the parameter of interest and we are using the CLT, then $\frac{\bar{X} - \mu}{\sigma/\sqrt{n}}\sim \textsf{Norm}(0,1)$.
 We can solve this equation for $\mu$ to find a range of feasible values.)

-Let's do an example to solidify these ideas.

 > **Constructing a 95\% confidence interval**
 When the sampling distribution of a point estimate can reasonably be modeled as normal, the point estimate we observe will be within 1.96 standard errors of the true value of interest about 95\% of the time.
 Thus, a **95\% confidence interval** for such a point estimate can be constructed as
 $$ \hat{\theta} \pm\ 1.96 \times SE_{\hat{\theta}},$$
 where $\hat{\theta}$ is our estimate of the parameter and $SE_{\hat{\theta}}$ is the standard error of that estimate.

 We can be **95\% confident** this interval captures the true value of the parameter.
 The number of standard errors to include in the interval (e.g., 1.96) can be found using the `qnorm()` function.
-Note that the `qnorm()` function calculates the lower tail probability of a standard normal distribution by default.
+Note that the `qnorm()` function calculates the lower tail quantile of a standard normal distribution by default.
 If we want 0.95 probability in the middle, that leaves 0.025 in each tail.
 Thus, we use 0.975 in the `qnorm()` function for a 95\% confidence interval.

 ```r